jchandleroneal/bsc-phase-three-project/notebooks/exploratory/mallory/README.md

 ## Conclusions

 ## Next Steps
+The next steps that should be taken would be to look into other kinds of chocolate, such as milk chocolate since this database only contained dark chocolate.
+Also, creating a Graphical User Interface(GUI) would be helpful for companies to input features of chocolate they are looking at and the GUI will produce a prediction of what the rating of their chocolate would be.
+One last step to take would be to look into how extra ingredients, such as nuts or caramel affect the rating of the candy bar.

 ## For More Information
 Please review the full analysis via Jupyter Notebook or Powerpoint.
-For any additional question please contact Mallory Wilson at mallorye1103@gmail.com, Dorothy Alexander at dorothy408@gmail.com, and James Chandler O'Neal  at jchandleroneal@gmail.com.
+For any additional question please contact Mallory Wilson at mallorye1103@gmail.com, Dorothy Alexander at dorothy408@gmail.com, and James Chandler O'Neal at jchandleroneal@gmail.com

 ## Repository Structure